 Lowering Your Glucose Ketone Index

 If your GKI reading is too high, take a look at your diet again.
-Could your less-than-optimal readouts be a factor of how long you’ve been following the keto diet?
+Could your less-than-optimal readouts be a factor in how long you’ve been following the keto diet?
 If yes, then stick to it!
-The longer you follow a ketogenic lifestyle and eat a whole food diet, the better your GKI readings will be.
+The longer you follow a ketogenic lifestyle and eat a whole-food diet, the better your GKI readings will be.